 - Tests can be linked to requirements/use cases to track what features have been tested

-- Tracking the issues found during the testing.
+- You are tracking the issues found during the testing.

-The tool also shows relevant information to the user in a simple manner and the user does not need to ”travel” in the tool to see for example requirements that are linked to a test case.
-What takes many clicks in many other tools can be done here just by hovering the mouse cursor over the requirement/user story ID.
+The tool also shows relevant information to the user simply, and the user does not need to navigate the tool to see, for example, requirements that are linked to a test case.
+What takes many clicks on other tools can be done here just by hovering the mouse cursor over the requirement/user story ID.

 Simple Workflow

-If a project wants to get straight to the testing, Meliora Testlab allows a user to get into the business using “simple” workflow.
-Which means that the projects requirements and the test cases do not need to be reviewed.
-Just enter test cases, maybe requirements to the tool and start testing right away.
+If a project wants to go straight to testing, Meliora Testlab allows a user to get into the business using a “simple” workflow.
+This means that the project requirements and test cases do not need to be reviewed.
+Just enter the test cases and the requirements into the tool and start testing right away.

 Meliora Testlab Important Modules

-Testlab uses different modules to allow the users to perform certain tasks.
-This seems to be an easy approach, as the user has a visibility to those functions he or she needs.
+Testlab uses different modules to allow users to perform certain tasks.
+This seems to be an easy approach, as the user has visibility to those functions he or she needs.

 #1) Dashboard

-A dashboard is configurable, but the main idea here is that the users can see what is going on in the project.
-The pearl of the dashboard is the assignments list of what QA related tasks the user should be doing.
-The list can contain example tasks for designing or running tests, updating requirements or fixing the issues.
+A dashboard is configurable, but the users can see what is going on in the project.
+The pearl of the dashboard is the assignments list of what QA-related tasks the user should be doing.
+The list can contain example tasks for designing or running tests, updating requirements, or fixing the issues.

 #2) Milestones

 Milestones module is used to wrap up development and testing into manageable chunks.
-Project’s sprints or releases are natural milestones.
-Using milestones it is possible to compare different milestones and to easily see what should still be done for a given milestone.
-What is actually nice about this implementation is that using it is very easy.
-No complex setup or definition is needed.
+Project sprints or releases are natural milestones.
+By using milestones, one can compare different milestones and easily identify the remaining tasks for a specific milestone.

 #3) Requirements

-Requirements management module is a pretty standard implementation of the requirements management tool.
-Business requirements, user stories or such can be maintained easily here and they are used as a basis for development and test design.
+The requirement management module is a pretty standard implementation of the requirements management tool.
+Business requirements, user stories, etc., can be maintained easily here, and they are used as a basis for development and test design.

-Integrations to tools such as Jira and Pivotal tracker seems to be an interesting option.
-If the user stories are maintained in another tool, they can be set up to be seen by the testers so that the testers will always have an access to the latest agreed version and thus know what they should be testing.
+Integrations to tools such as Jira and Pivotal Tracker seem to be an interesting option.
+If the user stories are maintained in another tool, the testers can set them up to be visible, ensuring they always have access to the latest agreed version and know what they should be testing.

-Meliora Testlab creates revisions of test cases automatically if the ready test case is re-designed again, so no extra effort is required to maintain versions.
+Meliora Testlab automatically creates revisions of test cases if the ready test case is re-designed again, so there is no need for any extra effort to maintain versions.

-Test coverage view is very powerful in seeing how the testing is going on– what has been tested since the last update, and what are the test results.
-Coverage can be viewed from requirements/user stories as well as from the test case point of view.
+The test coverage view is very powerful in seeing how the testing is going; what has been tested since the last update, and what are the test results.
+Coverage can be viewed from the requirements/user stories and the test case point of view.

-Test coverage is probably required more for bigger projects.
-Anyway, as it is interactive, it is one easy place to look how certain areas of a program have been tested.
+Test coverage will probably require more for bigger projects.
+Anyway, as it is interactive, it is one easy place to look at how certain areas of a program have been tested.

-For making reusable test sets this module makes sense.
+To make the test set reusable, this module makes sense.
 It is also used for assigning test cases to be run by the testers.
-Testlab has a great feature to show failed or non-run test cases to be picked up that are to be executed.
-From a big list of test cases, it is good to find the test cases that will most probably find the bugs.
+Testlab has a great feature that shows failed or non-run test cases to be picked up that is to be executed.
+From a large list of test cases, it is good to find the test cases that will most probably find the bugs.

-Test execution module focuses on what is relevant.
-It shows the test case and other informations which the user is interested in without required to stop the testing and navigating to other areas of the application.
-One can see the connected requirement information just by hovering the mouse over the requirement, see connected issues completely and just concentrate on testing.
+The test execution module focuses on what is relevant.
+It shows the test case and other information that the user is interested in without being required to stop the testing and navigate to other areas of the application.
+One can see the connected requirement information just by hovering the mouse over the requirement, see connected issues completely, and concentrate on testing.

-One interesting thing in the tool is integration with Monosnap, a free screen recording software.
+One interesting thing about the tool is the integration with Monosnap, a free screen recording software.
 While the idea is old, the implementation is for once done in a usable way.
 The tester can record a video and send it to the issue in one click.

-That creates a standard mp4 video which a developer can open without installing anything extra – so they will actually see the video!
+This creates a standard mp4 video that a developer can open without installing anything extra so they will see the video!

 #8) Issues

-This is the most standard one of the modules.
-List of issues simply works fine.
-Enables easy filtering and one button solution to re-run a fixed defect.
+These are the most standard modules.
+The list of issues simply works fine.
+Enables easy filtering and a one-button solution to re-run a fixed defect.

 #9) Reports

-Reporting module allows storing reports with certain filters to be used later on.
-It is a quite straight forward one to use: Pick a basis for the report, add filters if you want and save it to be used by only you or a group of people.
-After that making, an updated report is always only one click away.
+The reporting module allows storing reports with certain filters that can be used later on.
+It is quite a straightforward one to use: Pick a basis for the report, add filters if you want, and save it to be used by only you or a group of people.
+After making it, an updated report is always only one click away.

-Expert mode of the report offers possibility to make complex rules for those who need them.
+The expert mode of the report offers the possibility of making complex rules for those who need them.

-Test automation is definitely the way where the world is going, but it is not efficient to automate 100% of testing.
-This leads to having combination of test results from automated and manual testing technique.
 Taking both the results into account and showing the big picture is the strong point of this tool.
-It allows basically any test results to be imported from Jenkins and showing those along with manual results.
+It allows any test results to be imported from Jenkins and shows those along with manual results.

 Meliora Testlab Pros and Cons

-- The user interface is thought well.
+- The user interface is well thought out.
 Only fewer clicks are required to accomplish things.

 - Quite easy to use straight away with default options.